 - Restrictions on Use of the Service and Applications

 - Customer will not Use the Service or the Applications or the Service for purposes other than Customer’s internal backup or disaster recovery purposes during the term of this Agreement.

-- Customer will not transfer its rights under this Agreement without Canadian Cloud Backup’s advance written consent, which Canadian Cloud Backup will not unreasonably withhold.
+- Customer will not transfer its rights under this Agreement without Canadian Cloud Backup’s advance written consent, which Canadian Cloud Backup will not unreasonably withheld.

 - Customer will not resell the Service or Use the Applications to provide services to third parties.

 - Customer will not upload to the Service any data or information that: